Survey: US companies added a solid 163,000 jo... | Taiwan News

 WASHINGTON (AP) — U.S. businesses added 163,000 jobs in August, a private survey found, a decent gain that suggests that employers are confident enough to keep hiring.

+Solid economic growth is underpinning an optimistic outlook among businesses.
+Growth reached 4.2 percent at an annual rate in the April-June quarter, the fastest pace in four years, spurred by tax cuts and robust consumer spending.

-The ADP figures come a day before the government will release its official jobs data for August.
-Economists have forecast that Friday's report will show employers added a solid 189,000 jobs, according to data provider FactSet.
+ADP's hiring figures come a day before the government will release its official jobs data for August.
+Economists have forecast that Friday's report will show that employers added a solid 189,000 jobs last month, according to data provider FactSet.

+The job gains ADP reported for August were much lower than the 217,000 that it said were added in July.
+Hiring by small businesses — defined as those with fewer than 50 employees — remained sluggish last month and depressed overall job growth.

+Mark Zandi, chief economist at Moody's Analytics, said that with the unemployment rate at a low 3.9 percent, smaller companies are having a harder time finding workers.
+Larger firms are typically able to offer high pay or more benefits and can pull in more employees as a result.

 ADP compiles hiring data from millions of companies that are clients of its payroll services.
 Its figures frequently diverge from the government's data but tend to approximate them over time.